WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 With the meta field registered in the previous step, next you will create a new block used to display the field value to the user.
 See the [Block Tutorial](/docs/designers-developers/developers/tutorials/block-tutorial/readme.md) for a deeper understanding of creating custom blocks.

-For this block, you will use the TextControl component, this is similar to an HTML input text field.
-For additional components, check out the [components](https://github.com/WordPress/gutenberg/tree/master/packages/components/src) and the [editor](https://github.com/WordPress/gutenberg/tree/master/packages/editor/src/components) packages repositories.
+For this block, you will use the TextControl component, which is similar to an HTML input text field.
+For additional components, check out the [components](https://github.com/WordPress/gutenberg/tree/master/packages/components/src) and [editor](https://github.com/WordPress/gutenberg/tree/master/packages/editor/src/components) packages repositories.

 Attributes are the information displayed in blocks.
 As shown in the block tutorial, the source of attributes come from the text/html a user writes in the editor.
 For your meta block, the attribute will come from the post meta field.